enniovilla/project-3-ci/README.md

 ## Flowchart

-I have create a flowchart to offer me visual representation of the processes I would like to implement in the project.
-It helped me to break down complex problems into smaller, allowing for a systematic approach.
+I have created a flowchart to offer me visual representation of the processes I would like to implement in the project.
+It helped me to break down complex problems into smaller ones, allowing for a systematic approach.

 ![Flowchart](documentation/flowchart.png)